mid-works/mid-works/README.md

-# 💫 About Me:
-🎥 Making magic happen with:<br>A movie recommendation system that knows your tastes better than Netflix 🍿🎬.
-Are you a movie lover ?
-Because I’ve got a recommendation system that knows our tastes better to chill at my home🏠 with some 🍿🍿.<br><br>🎨 Are you a grayscale image?
-Because I’ve got the perfect model to add some color to your world 🖼️✨.
-That’s how my image colorization model breathes life into black-and-white photos!<br><br>🛠️ In desperate need of tips for:<br>Making deep learning models run faster than a coffee-fueled coder at 3 AM ☕💻.<br><br>🌟 Geeking out over:<br>TensorFlow, PyTorch, and data science experiments that keep my neurons firing ⚡🧠.<br><br>🗨️ Happy to chat about:<br>AI, ML, and why movies and colorful images are my favorite playgrounds 🎞️🌈.<br><br>🎉 A random fact to make you smile:<br>I trained my first neural network to recognize dogs, and it called a squirrel “a small dog with ambition” 🐕🐿️.
+Hi, I'm MIDHUN!
+A passionate developer and data enthusiast crafting cool projects at the intersection of AI, Web-tech  and visualization !!!

+🎥 Movie Recommendation System: A smart system that picks movies tailored to your taste—better than a Netflix binge! 🍿 🎨 Image Colorization Model: Bringing grayscale images to life with vibrant colors using deep learning. 🖼️✨ 🛠️ Currently Exploring: Tips to optimize deep learning models for speed (faster than my 3 AM coffee runs ☕).
+🌟 Obsessed With: TensorFlow, PyTorch, and data science experiments that spark creativity. ⚡🧠 🗨️ Let’s Chat About: AI, ML, movies, or colorful ideas! 🎞️🌈 🎉 Fun Fact: My first neural net thought a squirrel was “a small dog with ambition.” 🐕🐿️

 ## 🌐 Socials: